Staff at the Jeremiah Horrocks Institute coordinate outreach activities run at Alston Observatory and on campus.

 Victor is a Reader in Astrophysics working on the formation and dynamics of disc galaxies using supercomputer simulations.
 He is currently working on the Milky Way, for which the Gaia satellite is providing us with a wealth of new data.
 In his role as outreach coordinator Victor monitors email requests, and organises the Jeremiah Horrocks Public Lecture Series which is held three times a year.
 Victor offers research experience for undergraduates and college students throughout the summer months – for more information and details of how to apply see his website.

 Dr Joanne Pledger

-Joanne is a lecturer in Mathematics and Astrophysics and her research is centred around the death of massive stars in a supernova explosions.
+Joanne is a lecturer in Astrophysics and her research is centred around the death of massive stars as supernova explosions.
 She has experience in the world of outreach, working for two years at the American Museum of Natural History in New York in their after school program.
-As an outreach coordinator Joanne deals with event requests and delivers a number of workshops herself.
-Recently Joanne ran an Astronomy Summer School for Year 11 students attending local high schools and colleges to provide enrichment activities linked to the curriculum.
+As an outreach coordinator works with the Ogden Trust as an Ogden Science officer and works closely with local high schools and colleges to provide enrichment activities linked to the curriculum.

 Dr Mark Norris

 Mark is a lecturer in Astronomy and studies galaxy formation and evolution.
 His research mostly focuses on the study of objects at the interface between massive clusters of stars, such as globular clusters, and the smallest true galaxies.
 Mark is primarily responsible for the day to day running of the Alston observatory and in particular the 0.7m Moses Holden Telescope.